tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When one side in a battle flees, specify a target on the opposing side to yours.
 When you next encounter that foe, you automatically inflict 1d8 (champion: 2d8; epic: 4d10) psychic damage on that enemy at the start of combat.

 **Quirk:** Sore loser.

 ---

+#### Poor Choices

+Quick Action

+_Recharge 11+:_ This ring allows you to subtly influence the choices made by your enemies.
+When you use it, make a Charisma + Level attack vs. MD against one nearby enemy.
+If you hit, you may suggest a poor choice for the target’s next action.
+The course of action you suggest must be relatively reasonable – stabbing an ally for no reason is a terrible decision, not a poor one.
+You could, however, suggest that the enemy engage the raging barbarian instead of the unarmored and wounded wizard, or that the city guard chasing you try climbing the outside of the building instead of following you up the stairs.
+The GM has final say over the victim’s actions – this ring lets you influence people, not mind-control them.

+**Quirk:** Self-deluded and blind to own faults.

+---